simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    $ mclang plusplus.c -o plusplus -g
    (a lot of debug output that can safely be ignored)

-Looking at the source code, there is a clear race condition between the two threads on the variable ``i``.
+Looking at the `source code <https://framagit.org/simgrid/tutorial-model-checking/-/blob/main/philosophers.c>`_, there is a clear race condition between the two threads on the variable ``i``.
 This is because incrementing an integer is not an atomic operation, so ``i`` could have the value of ``1`` if the threads compete for its increment.
 But if you run the program, it is very unlikely that you observe any issue, even if you run it 10,000 times in a row.

 .. code-block:: console